Model Accuses Brett Ratner of Masturbating in Front of Her

 Brett Ratner, the filmmaker who has been accused of sexual harassment and assault by Olivia Munn and Ellen Page, among others, reportedly masturbated in front of a model in the backseat of a chauffeur-driven car, according to Page Six.

-In 2008, Ratner flew the model, who chose to remain anonymous because she doesn’t want her name associated with the man who violated her, to Los Angeles for a photo shoot.
-The day after she arrived, she got in the backseat of a car with him to head to a shoot location when he allegedly started masturbating.
+In 2008, the report says Ratner flew the model, who chose to remain anonymous because she doesn’t want her name associated with the man who violated her, to Los Angeles for a photo shoot.
+The day after she arrived, she says she got in the backseat of a car with him to head to a shoot location when he allegedly started masturbating.

 “I put my hands over my eyes and said, ‘Stop.
 That’s disgusting.’
 But he wouldn’t stop,” she told Page Six.
 “As he is finishing, his assistant in the front seat hands him tissues.”